nielskee/draft-articles/TechnicalHiringPart2.md

   other tech screening mechanism.
 It's an introduction and a consistency check above all.

-- Non-sequitur technical questions are just awkward.
+- Non sequitur technical questions are just awkward.
 Good candidates experience brain freeze, and others wing it.

 - Be wary of hyper-confidence by the candidate.
 You're looking to hire